Fill gaps in your data with areal interpolation

 If you don't have access to ArcGIS Pro or an ArcGIS organizational account, see options for software access.

 This spatial data can be found on ArcGIS Living Atlas of the World.
-The values for the percentage of seniors were provided by Statistics Poland (the missing values were artificially removed for the purpose of this tutorial).
+The values for the percentage of seniors are from Statistics Poland (the missing values were artificially removed for the purpose of this tutorial).

 Demographic data is often difficult to model with geostatistics because urban areas show dramatically different patterns than rural ones.
 In this case, the spatial variation in this data is relatively smooth, without dramatically distinct breaks.
 This means that the data might be appropriate for geostatistics.